Ben Matwijow

 Ben Matwijow (born 14 February 1990) is a retired Australian rugby union lock formerly contracted to Australian franchise, the Western Force in the international Super Rugby competition and the Bulls in New Zealand's Mitre 10 Cup.
-He has since joined the St Aloysius College 1st XV coaching staff as the defensive coach from the 2019 CAS season, St Aloysius are heavily tipped to win CAS this coming season.
-He is also a proud coach of the 3rd Reich cricket co-captained by Mitchell Starc and Alexander Carey with Nathan Lyon in slips, they too are now tipped to win.
-Mr. Matwijow loves a schooner on the weekend his beer of choice being Furphy's pale ale.
-He is currently looking for a pet friendly apartment where he can start a life and have some schooners in peace, he has now found his home in freshie.
-Ben Matwijow favorite player is finn wake.
-His favorite soccer team is Sydney FC and his favorite player is Lasith malinga.

 Provincial career

 Educated at Westfields Sports High School in the suburbs of Sydney, Matwijow first made a name for himself playing for the Northern Suburbs Rugby Club in the Shute Shield between 2012 and 2015.
 During that time he was called up to the squad ahead of the inaugural National Rugby Championship in 2014.
 He played 9 times for the Country Eagles during the campaign, however that was to be his only season with them as he hopped across the Tasman Sea to play in New Zealand in 2015.
 It proved to be a successful switch as Matwijow played a key role in his side, 's, ITM Cup victory.
 He would again be on the move in 2016, heading to New Zealand's North Island to link up with Taranaki.